Hardy inequalities for magnetic $p$-Laplacians: The magnetic -Laplacian

-Since we have not found, in the literature, item \eqref{i2} stated as in Lemma \ref{Hardy_outside_ball}, for the sake of clarity we present its proof in the following.
-We intend to apply inequality \eqref{ineq_Adimurthi} and we proceed with the transformation which maps the ball $B_R(0)$ to its exterior, i.e.
+Item \eqref{i2}; The proof of this item mimics perfectly the proof of the first item \eqref{i0} in the case $p=d$.
+Alternatively, we can apply item \eqref{i0} and we proceed with the transformation which maps the ball $B_R(0)$ to its exterior, i.e.

 Computing the metric $G=(G_{\alpha \beta})_{\alpha, \beta=1,d}$ induced by the Jacobian matrix $\left[\frac{\partial y^k}{\partial x^l}\right]_{k,l=1, d}$ of the above transformation we obtain that

 Then we obtain the determinant $|G|:=\det(G)=(R/|x|)^{4d}$ and the Jacobian of the transformation is $J:=|G|^{1/2}=(R/|x|)^{2d}$.
 Denoting $u(y)=u\left(R\frac{x}{|x|^2}\right)=v(x)$ we get